Noah2610/GenMdTOC/README.md

 ## Usage
 ```
-# Usage:
+USAGE:
-  GenMdToC [OPTIONS...]
+  gen-table-of-contents [OPTIONS...]
 INPUT-FILE

   INPUT-FILE
-    Markdown file to generate Table of Contents from
+    Markdown file to generate Table of Contents from.
-# Options:
+    By default, it will generate the Table of Contents
+    and print only the table to stdout.
+OPTIONS:
   --help, -h
-    Print this help message
+    Print this help and exit.
   --output, --out, --of, -o OUTPUT-FILE
+    Write output to file OUTPUT-FILE.
+    Without this option, it will output to stdout.
+  --overwrite, -O
+    Overwrite file INPUT-FILE with output.
+    Basically use INPUT-FILE as OUTPUT-FILE.
+  --table-of-contents, -t
+    Only generate and output the Table of Contents.
+    This is the default behaviour.
+  --full, -f [REGEX]
+    Generate Table of Contents and output original markdown file
+    with Table of Contents overwriting the first line matching the
+    regular expression REGEX.
+If REGEX is ommited, either overwrite
-    Output generated Markdown Table of Contents into file OUTPUT-FILE
+    existing Table of Contents in markdown file if present/found,
+    otherwise prepend to the top of the file.
 ```